bclinkinbeard/basic_mathematics/report.md

 <center> <h1>Typesetting Mathematics</h1> </center>

 [Literasee](http://literasee.io) (via the [marked](https://github.com/chjj/marked) markdown interpreter)
 includes [MathJax](https://www.mathjax.org/) which provides typeset quality mathematics as part of any web-based content one produces.
 Mathematics is included via standard [TeX/LaTeX](https://www.latex-project.org/) markup.
-Dozens of examples follow showing just how much is possible (don't forget to view the [source](https://raw.githubusercontent.com/Literasee/basic_mathematics/master/report.md)).
+Dozens of examples follow showing how much is possible.
+And if you're wondering what the mark-up is that gives a particular result, don't forget you can always view the [source](https://raw.githubusercontent.com/Literasee/basic_mathematics/master/report.md)).

 ## In-line math: